 - Group assignments

 Teaching and learning activities of this course include, in addition to face-to-face lectures, the solution of exercises and the assignment of a group work.
-Those exercises allow students to apply the concepts illustrated during the course and assess their understanding through two quizzes.
+Those exercises allow students to apply the concepts illustrated during the course and assess their understanding through two quizzes and through four class discussion activities.
 Moreover stylized cases are proposed to students as group assignment and discussed in class with the purpose of interpreting real applications using the models explained during the course.
 Students are encouraged to attend the course on a regular basis.

 - A group work (10% of the final grade), consisting in a stylized investment or financing problem.
 Each group should submit the results (implemented in Microsoft Excel) on paper for evaluation and prepare a short presentation to discuss the main outcomes in class.
 This assignment is aimed to test the ability to identify and examine investment and financing problems, the ability to work within a team and to summarize/communicate concisely the results of the work completed.
 The score granted with the group is valid for the whole academic year.